Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Neural Network/Audio Classification.rst

 521 different kinds of audio such as speech, animal sounds, alarms and many more.

-Open Audio Classification example in "File" -> "Examples" -> "AmebaNN" -> "AudioClassification".
+Open Audio Classification example in :guilabel:`File -> Examples -> AmebaNN -> AudioClassification`

 |image01|